 One Step Further

 Since we received the Wizard X220 for review, an upgraded version has been released: The Wizard X220S.
 Several of our criticisms appear to have been addressed: The X220S has a CCD camera, a circularly polarized antenna, and an SMA pigtail that won’t stress the VTx connection during a crash, and 30A ESCs that should accept more aggressive props.
+However, other reviewers have noted significant concerns and downgrades with the “S” version as well: the full carbon body has become carbon laminate, unreliable flight controller, poor assembly, and other revised components aren’t fully considered.
 It’s available in both ARF and RTF versions.
+If we get a hold of one, we’ll review it for you, but for now we recommend this base version and upgrading the various parts on your own.